 What’s the best travel insurance in Japan for foreign residents?

-If you are a foreign resident of Japan, looking for travel insurance for your upcoming trip OUT of Japan, you have access to the insurance providers listed above, as well as local providers.
-If you have a Japanese credit card, you could start by asking whether any travel insurance is provided through that, and go from there.
+If you are a foreign resident of Japan looking for travel insurance for your upcoming trip OUT of Japan, you have access to the insurance providers listed above, as well as local providers.
+If you have a Japanese credit card, you could start by asking whether any travel insurance is provided through that and go from there.

 Legal disclaimer: We do not endorse any of the companies mentioned in this article.
 Use all insurance providers at your own risk.
 Additionally, this article contains affiliate links.
 These in no way affect our findings and should not be considered an endorsement.

-Post first published in February, 2020.
-Last updated in May, 2024, by Shyam Bhardwa.
+Post first published in February 2020.
+Last updated in February 2024 by Patrick Balfe.

 Ask our local experts about Tokyo